 It’s time to try something different.

 It’s time to add ecommerce data to the mix.

 There are a lot of macro level statistics and studies about ecommerce as a growing part of retail spend, increased mobile shopping, social media advertising and shopping and general online basket size studies.
 Most of these make it into the business news, but it’s not terribly useful practically.

 This is where eBay inventory and sales data could be interesting.
 Offered at SKU level, the data is rich with insights about supply, range, available competing brands, distribution (online sellers), sales volumes amongst many other data points.

 eBay data is an excellent proxy for overall ecommerce data.
-It’s sheer size as the largest marketplace in the world with more than 1.1 billion product listings, 171 active online buyers per quarter, in tens of thousands of categories across more than 20 countries make it the best representation of what is altogether being bought and sold online.
+It’s sheer size as the largest marketplace in the world with more than 1.1 billion product listings, 171 million active online buyers per quarter, in tens of thousands of categories across more than 20 countries make it the best representation of what is altogether being bought and sold online.

 As an open marketplace, eBay’s inventory is enormous and the selection unmatched.
 Chances are your brand, products, vendors and competitors are on eBay …and chances are, your buyer is also.

 To get the most out of eBay data, a bit of background will help.
 Here are three perspectives to keep in mind when you venture into exploring this new data source.

 1. eBay is a search led online shopping experience

 With over a billion product listings in tens of thousands of categories, an online shopper cannot just walk through the aisles peering through every single product.
 To turnover $21.6B of quarterly sales, the eBay shopping experience must be efficient and focused on landing the buyer on the product they want to buy as quickly as possible.